Links

 1/06/10: IT Heresey from InfoWorld

-InfoWorld blogger Galen Grumman challenges IT
+InfoWorld blogger Galen Grumman challenges IT orthodoxy with 5 new directions

-decade, including advising IT to let their
+for the new decade, including advising IT to let their users bring in any

-it up at work.
-Its all possible now in the
+computer they want and hook it up at work.
+Its all possible now in the world of

-world of virtualized desktops and web-based
+virtualized desktops and web-based apps.

 -